It’s tempting to see dad as a babysitter when mom steps out, but learn why dads are co-parents, not the occasional extra help.

 Whether on mom boards or among your friends, you’ll hear moms wondering how to get dads to pitch in more, especially with kids.

-I’m not surprised.
-We see women as the nurturing gender, the caregivers of the family.
+History has seen women as the nurturing gender, the caregiver of the family.
 Maybe that’s why we see more female teachers and nurses, or are quick to refer to school volunteers as the “room mom” and not simply the “room parent.”

 But even with a willing husband, there have been times when I wasn’t always so eager to unburden my duties.

-We were heading out the door, and without thinking, I grabbed the baby, the diaper bag and my own purse.
-I walked straight to the garage door, fumbling at my keys and trying to reach the doorknob.
-All while carrying the baby and my bundles when my husband, “Let me do it.”
+One time, we were heading out the door and, without thinking, I grabbed the baby, the diaper bag, and my purse.
+I walked straight to the garage door, fumbling at my keys and trying to reach the doorknob before my husband, “Let me do it.”

-I didn’t even stop to think that he could open the door too, particularly since he wasn’t carrying the baby.
+I didn’t even stop to think that he could open the door or carry the baby or the bags.

-We talked about that incident later that night.
-He pointed out that he wants to do more, especially if I’m struggling with a heavy load (literally).
+Still, we talked about that incident later that night.
+He pointed out that he wanted to do more, especially if I’m struggling with a heavy load (literally).
 I hadn’t even realized that I was trying to do everything myself or that my husband wanted to share the burden.

 I had to remind myself that I needed to step back, especially when he was around.
 To share the load, and give him the opportunity to care for his son as well.
 I needed to let him do things his way and parent the way he wanted to as well.

-Kids need to see their dads willingly chop up their food, do their laundry and sing them lullabies.
-And hopefully they’ll be another generation that will blur gender lines with parental duties.
-(And for this reason, I applaud stay-at-home dads and their partners most of all for paving the way.)
+He sees dad willingly chop up his food, do his laundry, and sing him lullabies.
+And hopefully, he’ll grow up in a generation that blurs gender lines with parenting duties.
+(And for this reason, I applaud stay-at-home dads and their partners for paving the way.)

 - Dad Bashing: Why It Needs to Stop